DETAILED ACTION

 Further, Kim teaches forming avalanche phototransistor (Kim, Fig. 1, ¶0003, ¶0025-¶0032, ¶0059), wherein the electrons created in the photo-absorption layer are multiplicated by impact ionization occurred in the multiplication layer due to a very high electric field effect, and the avalanche gain by the impact ionization effect is obtained (Kim, Fig. 1, ¶0059).

-It would have been obvious to a person of ordinary skill in the art before the effective filing date of the invention to modify the HEMT transistor of Nakamura/Chen/Chen’565/Kim/ Lin/Wu by forming GaN-based HEMT radial detector comprising amplification function by using the GaN layer under the GaN channel layer as taught by Chen, wherein the electrons created in the photo-absorption layer of Nakamura/Chen/ Chen’565 are multiplied by impact ionization due to a very high electric field effect as taught by Kim to have the HEMT-based device comprising a designated multiplication region adapted to achieve acceptable signal to noise ratio (SNR) (as claimed in claim 2); wherein the multiplication region is produced via voltage biasing, and adapted to achieve acceptable signal to noise ratio (SNR) (as claimed in claim 3); wherein a bias is applied to a backside terminal to enhance collection of charges generated in a bulk by directing them vertically towards the channel (as claimed in claim 6); wherein the ionizing radiation comprises beta-particles (as claimed in claim 8); wherein the ionizing radiation comprises alpha-particles (as claimed in claim 9); wherein the ionizing radiation is produced within the HEMT-based device (as claimed in claim 10); wherein gate-edge amplification of carriers is used to detect ionizing particles (as claimed in claim 13); wherein the ionizing radiation is minimum ionizing particles (as claimed in claim 14), in order to provide GaN-based HEMT radial detector having signal amplifying function and advantages of high sensitivity, fast response speed, and high signal-to-noise ratio; to control operation of the HEMT-based device having high mobility; and to provide high performance photo-transistor (Chen, Abstract, pp. 1-3; Chen’565, ¶0003, ¶0015, ¶0039; Kim, ¶0008-¶0009, ¶0059).
+It would have been obvious to a person of ordinary skill in the art before the effective filing date of the invention to modify the HEMT transistor of Nakamura/Chen/Chen’565/Kim/ Lin/Wu by forming GaN-based HEMT radial detector comprising amplification function by using the GaN layer under the GaN channel layer as taught by Chen, wherein the electrons created in the photo-absorption layer of Nakamura/Chen/ Chen’565 are multiplied by impact ionization due to a very high electric field effect as taught by Kim to have the HEMT-based device, wherein the multiplication region at the gate is adapted to achieve an acceptable signal to noise ratio (SNR) (as claimed in claim 2); wherein the multiplication region is produced via voltage biasing, and adapted to achieve acceptable signal to noise ratio (SNR) (as claimed in claim 3); wherein, when the device is in operation, a bias is applied to the backside terminal to enhance collection of charges generated in a bulk by directing them vertically towards the GaN channel layer (as claimed in claim 6); wherein the ionizing radiation comprises beta-particles (as claimed in claim 8); wherein the ionizing radiation comprises alpha-particles (as claimed in claim 9); wherein the ionizing radiation is produced within the HEMT-based device or substrate (as claimed in claim 10); wherein, when the device is in operation, gate-edge amplification of carriers is used to detect ionizing particles (as claimed in claim 13); wherein, the ionizing radiation is minimum ionizing particles (as claimed in claim 14), in order to provide GaN-based HEMT radial detector having signal amplifying function and advantages of high sensitivity, fast response speed, and high signal-to-noise ratio; to control operation of the HEMT-based device having high mobility; and to provide high performance photo-transistor (Chen, Abstract, pp. 1-3; Chen’565, ¶0003, ¶0015, ¶0039; Kim, ¶0008-¶0009, ¶0059).

 Regarding claims 4 and 7, Nakamura in view of Chen, Chen’565, Kim, Lin, and Wu discloses the HEMT-based device of claim 1.
-Further, Nakamura does not specifically disclose that a voltage bias is applied to the drain to enhance sensitivity of the HEMT-based device (as claimed in claim 4); and a varying voltage is applied to the gate to enhance sensitivity of the HEMT-based device (as claimed in claim 7).
+Further, Nakamura does not specifically disclose he HEMT-based device, wherein, when the device is in operation, a voltage bias is applied to the drain to enhance sensitivity of the HEMT-based device (as claimed in claim 4); wherein, when the device is in operation, a varying voltage is applied to the gate to enhance sensitivity of the HEMT-based device (as claimed in claim 7).

 However, Nakamura teaches forming a HEMT device comprising a cap layer (25) (Nakamura, Fig. 2, ¶0036-¶0037, ¶0054, ¶0062-¶0063) to prevent the current collapse phenomenon during operation of the device, wherein a drain voltage (Vds) and a varying gate voltage (Vgs) pulse are applied to the drain and the gate, respectively.